shirobert/Udacity_self_driving/CarND-Vehicle-Detection/writeup_template.md

 ![](./output_images/consecutive_detections.jpg)

-We see good detection of vehicles with a stubborn false positive right infront of the vehicle.
-This would be catastrophic since it implies the car should immediately brake hard.
-Luckily it is only present in a few frames.

 Next, we apply the heatmap technique discussed in class.
 For box, for every pixel inside that box, we add 1 to the heatmap.
 This results in: